 Let Your Chiropractor in Leawood Help You with Your Fibromyalgia Symptoms

 Dr. Christina centers her treatment on the philosophy that restricted movement in the spine leads to pain and reduced function.
 Our compassionate chiropractor performs very specific gentle spinal adjustments to treat restricted spinal mobility through no-twist chiropractic care.
 Her goal is to restore spinal movement and as a result, improve function and decrease or completely eliminate pain.
 She has helped thousands of patients manage their fibromyalgia symptoms and live a pain-free life.
 Call today to set up a no-charge, no-obligation consultation with Dr.Christina to see why she is quickly becoming the fibromyalgia specialist for all of Johnson County.
-Also, set up an appointment with one of our massage therapists to learn how a combined treatment of chiropractic care and massage therapy may be your most beneficial care plan.

 Check out the blog she recently wrote about Fibromyalgia and Chiropractic Care here.